questdb/questdb.io/docs/api/java.md

 #### RecordCursorFactory

 You can think of `RecordCursorFactory` as PreparedStatement.
 This is the entity that holds SQL execution plan with all of the execution artefacts.
 Factories are designed to be reused and we strongly encourage caching them.
-Having said that you still need to make sure you close factory explcitly when you no longer need it.
-Failing to do so can cause memory or other resource leak.
+You also need to make sure that you close factories explicitly when you no longer need them.
+Failing to do so can cause memory and/or other resources leak.

 #### RecordCursor